AvivNavon/MrRCE/README.md

 - Equicorrelation error covariance (`equi`)
 - Identity error covariance (`identity`)

-The names in parentheses are the simulations names.

-Running the simulations will create a file call `simulation_results_<simulation name>.csv` with Model Error (ME) for each method and replication.
+Running the simulations will create a file with the name `simulation_results_<simulation name>.csv` with Model Error (ME) for each method and replication.
 In addition, it will create a plot of ME against the correlation parameter, and save it as `simulation_plot_<simulation name>.png`.
-It will also try and create folders for results and plots, and save the relevant files into these locations.
+The files will be saved into a `results` and `plots` folders.

 ### Option 1